ADman007/PINN_for_Dark_Matter_Investigation/README.md

 5. **EfficientNet-B1**
 7. **Ensemble of the above four models**

 All models were initialized with **pretrained ImageNet weights**, and the final fully connected layer was replaced to match the number of classes.
 Models were trained using **cross-entropy loss** and the **Adam optimizer**, with validation accuracy used for model selection.
+The ensemble employs **soft voting** by averaging the raw probability predictions from all four models for each input image to determine the final classification.

 ### Results